Updated: 9/1/2018 | September 1st, 2018

-Rotorua, New Zealand is one of the most popular tourist destinations on the North Island.
-(UN)Affectionately called Rotorvegas, this city is the launching ground for nature walks, Maori cultural experiences, trips to smelly geysers, and luxury spas.
-Besides being known for its hordes of tourist, this city is famous for its smell.
-The sulfur springs emit a funky odor that can be smelt all over the city.
-Yet whatever smell people walk away complaining about, I didn’t notice so Rotorua is a good in my book.
-Maybe the sulfur smell just stays with them from the geyser.
-I don’t know.
+Rotorua is one of the most popular tourist destinations on the North Island.
+This city is the launching ground for nature walks, Maori cultural experiences, trips to smelly geysers, and luxury spas.
+Besides being known for its hordes of tourists, this city is famous for its smell.
+The sulfur springs emit a funky odor that can be smelled all over the city.

 Like most of the towns I’ve seen in New Zealand, Rotorua is pretty small.
-(New Zealand: 5 million people, 30 million sheep!)
-Everything is centrally located around a few streets.
-There is really not much to do in town- a few bars and a handful of restaurants and shops.
+There are around 70,000 people in Rotorua, and everything is centrally located on a few streets.
+Not surprisingly, there really isn’t much to do in town beside visiting the few bars, restaurants, and shops.
 The real draw is all the activities around the city that people can do.
-You can easily fill a few days here.
-Here are some of the big things to fill those days:
+You can easily fill a few days here if you plan to see all that Rotorua has to offer.

-Visit the Whaka Thermal Reserve If you like geysers, than the thermal reserve is a good place to see some as well as learn about the natural history and geology of the area.
+Visit the Thermal Reserve.
+If you like geysers, then the thermal reserve is a good place to see some as well as learn about the natural history and geology of the area.
 While it’s not free to get into, the guided tours are free.
-The reserve is split into two parts, with the more touristy one, Te Puia, closet to town.
+The reserve is split into two parts, with the more touristy one, Te Puia, closest to town.

 Head Out into the Lake.
 Rotorua sits right on a lake.
 There’s even an island in the middle.
 A good way to spend a beautiful afternoon is cruising along the lake and hiking around the island.
 Just wear sunscreen!
 The burn time here in NZ is 7 minutes…and trust me, it’s a quick 7 minutes!